MakeSchool-Tutorials/Ramp-Level-0/P00-Tips-For-Success/content.md

 ## Welcome to Ramp!

-We are excited to have you in the program and we look forward to helping you strengthen your programming skills. :)
+We are excited to have you in the program and we look forward to helping you **ramp up** your programming skills. :)

 # Assignment Formatting